CLOCK "THE SHEPHERDS OF ARCADIA" BY AIZELIN AND BARBEDIENNE

 Condition report: in very good condition, the Marble with small chips from use.
 The movement of the Clock has been cleaned, serviced and is in working order.

-Era: 19th century
+Period: 19th century

 Style: Rome and Ancient Greece

-Materials: Bronze, cherry red marble
+Materials: Bronze, Cherry red marble

 Identifier Exists False